THE 1936 ABDICATION CRISIS – PART SEVEN – THE LAST STRAW

 Putting everything together I wonder if, in his service as Prince of Wales through the 20s and 30s as Prince of Wales, Edward had given him a shrewd idea of what he was up against in the conservatism of the Establishment.
 My reading is that Edward gauged that the freedom to do his Kingly duties in an “up-to-date” way as he would wish to do would in all probability be denied him with or without Wallis.
 I wonder if Edward simply did not want the job on those terms and felt defeated-in-advance of the contest.
 In that sense I wonder if, both for the King and for the Establishment, Edward’s proposal to marry Wallis Simpson presented a rather convenient peg on which to hang a whole number of concerns and issues.

-With great deference and tact Kenneth Harris subtly puts forward this interpretation of things, framing it as a question to the Duke in the 1969 interview below.
+Was this the case?
+With great deference and tact Kenneth Harris ever so subtly puts this question to the Duke in the 1969 interview below.
 By my reading the answer the Duke gives to the question is a clear “Yes.”
 (Listen to the full interview at the bottom of this post and see if you read it that way.)